lucylucy83/blog/content/Charming-Evening-Field.1.md

 ---
-title: "How To Use A Body Scrub [Full Guide]"
+title: How To Use A Body Scrub [Full Guide]
-date: 2019-10-01T14:46:10+06:00
+date: 2019-10-01T08:46:10.000+00:00
-description: "Learn how to use a body scrub effectively including easy key steps used by leading spas.
+description: Learn how to use a body scrub effectively including easy key steps used by leading spas.
 Get “OMG!
 Is that human skin?” results!
-Read full details here."
+Read full details here.
-type: "post"
+type: post
-image: "images/body-scrub/How-to-use-a-body-scrub.png"
+image: images/body-scrub/How-to-use-a-body-scrub.png
 categories:
-  - "Body Scrubs"
+- Body Scrubs
 tags:
-  - "Body Scrubs"
+- Body Scrubs
-  - "Body Exfoliation"
+- Body Exfoliation
-  - "Exfoliation"
+- Exfoliation
-  - "Smooth Skin"
+- Smooth Skin
+draft: true

 ---
 If you want to know how to use a body scrub, please keep reading.
 In this guide, you are going to learn how to exfoliate the body like a pro.

 We show you how to use a coffee scrub, sugar scrub, seasalt scrub and other types of body scrubs.
 We also share secrets used by high end spas that you can easily replicate at home.